 What Other Herbs Can a Bearded Dragon Eat?

 Herbs not only contain essential nutrients for your bearded dragon, but they are also delicious!

-Like basil, these herbs are high in essential nutrients, but also high in acids.
-Do not allow your beardie to eat all of these herbs all of the time.
-They are best served to him sparingly.
-Also, just like basil, do not feed your beardie the dried version of these herbs.
+Like basil, these herbs are best served sparingly.
+Also, do not feed your beardie the dried version of these herbs.

-There are a few foods that are not great for a bearded dragon to consume Some of these foods might be okay to eat on accident once, but consumed in excess and they could be deadly to a bearded dragon.
+There are a few foods that are not great for a beardie to consume.
+Some of these foods might be okay to eat on accident once, but when consumed in excess, they could be deadly to a bearded dragon.

-A great idea is to pick up a book about bearded dragons so that you have a dos and don’ts list readily available to you whenever you have a quick question about whether a beardie can eat a certain food or not.
+A great idea is to pick up a book about bearded dragons so you have a do’s and don’ts list readily available whenever you have a quick question about whether a beardie can eat a certain food or not.
 It’s better to be safe than sorry!

-Now you know the ins and outs of why basil is, in small quantities, a great addition to your bearded dragon’s diet.
+Now you know the ins and outs of why basil is a great addition to your bearded dragon’s diet in small quantities.

 Featured Image: Jill Wellington, Pixabay